kraw084/Urchin-Detector/data/data_documentation.md

   - w: width of the bounding box relative to the image width
   - h: height of the bounding box relative to the image height
   - flagged: True or false, whether the box is flagged for review
+- comments: a list of comments for each bounding box provided by the annotater ('' if no comment for that box)

 ## Organization